 Half a million people visit the Mountain each year.
-More resources need to be put into maintaining the road and supporting infrastructure needs to be improved in the form more toilets and a better visitor Centre.
+More resources need to be input maintaining and improving the road and supporting infrastructure.

 It is not appropriate for Council to provide funds or loans to businesses like Myer.
 The Council is not a Bank and needs to remain focused on it core services to the community.